nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 Introduction
 ------------

 Let’s play a game of rock, paper, scissors!
-Rock, paper and scissors is a game played with two players.
+This game is played with two players.
 Each player, at the same time, forms one of the three shapes (rock, paper or scissor) with their hands.
 Then, they use these rules to decide who wins: